Raid on Sidi Haneish Airfield: Escape

 The raiders escaped into the desert, less one jeep and one man killed and split into groups of three to five jeeps, seeking to evade detection by German aircraft since only two and a half hours of darkness remained; in daylight, they would become vulnerable to air attack.
 The SAS hid during the day, camouflaging their vehicles and all but one group reached Bir el Quseir.
 A group of jeeps operated by French troops were slowed by punctures and breakdowns, exposing them in the desert.
 They were spotted by four Stuka dive-bombers which made nine attacks, fatally wounding paratrooper André Zirnheld.
 After the Stukas ran out of ammunition, the commandos boarded the last operational jeep and reached safety.

 Aftermath

-The raid was a great success, several of the destroyed German aircraft being Junkers 52 transport aircraft, loss of which exacerbated Axis supply difficulties.
+The raid was a great success, several of the destroyed German aircraft being Junkers 52 transport aircraft, the loss of which exacerbated Axis supply difficulties.

-Stirling himself was captured by the Germans in January 1943 and spent the rest of the war in and out of Axis prisoner of war camps.
+Stirling was captured by the Germans in January 1943 and spent the rest of the war in and out of Axis prisoner of war camps.
 He was replaced by Mayne as commander of the SAS.